 Also, Troubleshooting mode does not affect the live site of the user.

-Please activate only WP Travel plugin (enable WP Travel Pro if needed)by clicking “Enable while troubleshooting” following the path Admin Panel > Plugins as shown in the screenshot below and verify if the issue has raised through WP Travel plugin itself or not.
+Please activate only WP Travel plugin (enable WP Travel Pro if needed)by clicking “Enable while troubleshooting” following the path Admin Panel > Plugins as shown in the screenshot below and verify if the issue has been raised through WP Travel plugin itself or not.